kmlawson/skills-in-transnational-history/assessments.md

 * Design: Did any visualisations or maps produced clearly communicate their contents and demonstrate a good sense of design, well-chosen scales, and appropriate density of visual information?
 * Restraint: Did the project avoid superfluous visualisations that contribute little to the overall project and show good judgement in what to include and exclude?
 * Development: If the project used historical GIS and use the same or similar source base, then did the project show a substantive development beyond the first assessment, and make clear in the explanatory essay what that development consisted of.

+**Option Three: Critical Essay** (50%)

+You may, alternatively, for one or both of the assignments, write a 4,000 word essay in the genre of the critical humanities.
+For this alternative, you should engage effectively with the theoretical scholarship on critical digital humanities both generally and specifically for the area of focus for your essay and it must engage critically and effectively with several several pieces of scholarship that may be described as applications of the technologies studied in this module.

+Alternatively you may target a particular project in the digital humanities or a published work which uses digital approaches and write a critique or evaluation of this work.
+Again, however, this should employ some of the critical scholarship that is relevant in your analysis.

+*Considerations for Assessment:*

+* If the essay evaluated a digital project or publication which made use of skills in the digital humanities such as computational methods etc., and was the evaluation fair, constructive, and show a good understanding of the project being critiqued.
-* Critical Essay: If a critical essay was chosen instead, did the essay engage effectively with an appropriate amount of theoretical literature for its topic?
-Did it have a clear argument which was well supported throughout the essay?
-Did it include evaluation of multiple concrete essays making use of computational approaches or quantitative analysis?
+* Did the essay engage effectively with an appropriate amount of theoretical literature for its topic?
+*  Did it have a clear argument which was well supported throughout the essay?